 It seems to grow best in part-shade, in reasonable soil - but will survive some periods of dryness.
 Keep it on the dry side in winter.
 It will wilt in full sun on hot summer days.
 A member of the Acanthaceae family, it pairs well with the yellow-flowered shrimp plant (Justicia brandegeeana), which belongs to the same family, or any other yellow-flowered or -foliaged plant that grows well in shade.
 It can be propagated from softwood cuttings in spring or semi-ripe cuttings in summer.
 The best time to plant out these sorts of frost-sensitive specimens is in late spring, rather than autumn, so that they can establish well before winter.

 Postscript: despite two attempts, I was not able to keep this plant going through winter.
-I imagine it would do better in suburbs closer to the coast.
+I imagine it would do better in suburbs closer to the coast, though I have seen it doing very well in a suburb not far from mine!
 A good substitute for it is the yellow-veined Iresine herbstii 'Aureoreticulata' , which grows readily in Sydney gardens.